noahkawaguchi/verdict/README.md

 # Verdict

-A full-stack web app for creating ranked-choice polls and voting in them.
+A full-stack web app for creating ranked choice polls and voting in them.

 ## Tech Stack